Free Summer Programs for Kids

 #2 – Free or Cheap Movies

-Regal Entertainment also offers up a Summer Movie Express for 9 weeks during the summer with $1 admission.
+Regal Entertainment also offers up a Summer Movie Express during the summer with $1 admission.
 You might also inquire at local theaters near you to see if they will be offering up something similar.

 #3 – Library Reading Clubs

 To avoid having your kids go numb watching TV all summer, encourage reading!
 Many libraries offer up summer reading programs for kids with prizes and incentives.
-Last year’s Tacoma Public Library participants could earn a FREE zoo day, free bowling, and a free book bag, plus there will be opportunities to win tickets to the Washington State Fair, Rainiers game, and even an iPad!
-(We’ll keep you updated when the 2016 program launches.)
+Last year’s Tacoma Public Library participants could earn a free zoo day and free books!
+(We’ll keep you updated when the 2018 program launches.)

 #4 – Kids Skate Free

 This seems to be a sister program to Kids Bowl Free (see #1 listed above) and operates very similarly.
 Just register your child at KidsSkateFree.com to receive complimentary skating passes for children ages 12 and under.
 Make sure to find the participating skating rink in your area – they may have unique hours and conditions you need to be aware of.
-For the State of Washington, there are two participating rinks – Skate Tiffany’s (Puyallup) and Rollin’ 253 (Tacoma).
+For the State of Washington, there is one participating rink – Lynnwood Skate (Lynnwood).